grrr-amsterdam/cookie-consent/README.md

       checked: false,       // The default checked state (only valid when not `required`).
     },
   ],
-  labels: {                 // Labels to provide content for the dialog.
+  // Labels to provide content for the dialog.
+  labels: {
     title: 'Cookies & Privacy',
     description: `<p>This site makes use of third-party cookies.
 Read more in our
                   <a href="/privacy-policy">privacy policy</a>.</p>`,
+    // Button labels based on state and preferences.
-    button: 'Ok',
+    button: {
+      // The default button label.
+      default: 'Save preferences',
+      // Shown when `acceptAllButton` is set, and no option is selected.
+      acceptAll: 'Accept all',
+    },
-    aria: {                 // Some ARIA labels to improve accessibility.
+    // ARIA labels to improve accessibility.
+    aria: {
       button: 'Confirm cookie settings',
       tabList: 'List with cookie types',
       tabToggle: 'Toggle cookie tab',